-- An alert is generated
+- · An alert is generated

-- A response action is performed
+- · A response action is performed

-- Personnel in charge get notified of the occurrence by Net send or email, and can take measures to resolve the issue
+- People in charge get notified of the occurrence and can take measures to resolve the issue

 Alerts can be stored in the alert database, and authorized users can view and resolve them via Monitoring Console.
 In addition, you can configure reporting jobs to create reports on the alerts data.